check GNU Screen

 Drop this into ~/.bashrc on the Proxmox host.
-It only runs for interactive SSH shells, so it won’t interfere with scp or non-interactive jobs.
+It only runs for interactive SSH shells, so it stays out of the way for scp and other non-interactive jobs.

 # check GNU Screen